auxoncorp/modality-probe/README.md

 ### Have Rust

 Clone this repository, and start by navigating into its root folder.
-Then use [`rustup`](https://rustup.rs/), then you should have the cargo command available to you and the commands in the following section should work.
+If you don't have Rust installed, the recommended way to do so is with [`rustup`](https://rustup.rs/).
+After following the directions at that link, you should have the `cargo` command available to you and the commands in the following section should work.

 ### Build it